 Today Lavenham is a thriving village with a strong community spirit.
 It has a hub of art galleries, some fantastic restaurants and hotels, plenty of cafes and pubs for pit stops, and lots of interesting buildings to visit.

-You will be spoilt for choice of where to eat in Lavenham as there's plenty of first class fare on offer in this village.
+You will be spoilt for choice of where to eat in Lavenham as there's plenty of first class fare on offer.
 Two completely different options stand out - The Great House